 In order to track success, use the referral section in Google Analytics.

 85. Real-Time Engagement

-Real-time engagement is all about using data that you collected about your future customers.
+Real-time engagement is all about growth hacking jargon which describes using data that you collected about your future customers.

 Instead of focusing on groups of users, following the journey of visitors who interact with your business’ website enables you to give personalized offers.